kaiwood/pnut-ruby/README.md

 pnut.global
 ```

-Check the docs for an overview to all implemented methods.
+Check the docs of this Gem for an overview of all implemented methods.

 If we didn't implement an endpoint yet, you can use the `request` method to send custom requests: